Propagators Beyond The Standard Model: Interpreting the propagators

-where \begin{itemize} \item[I)] the plus sign holds for bosons and the minus sign for fermions, \item[II)] $\xi\in\C$ is to be determined from the normalisation condition that $ \mathcal{A}(x\to x^\prime) $ integrated over all possible separations $x-x^\prime$ be unity (or, more precisely $e^{i\gamma}$, with $\gamma\in \R$). \item[III)] and $\mathfrak{T}$ is the time ordering operator. \end{itemize} The two vacuum expectation values that appears in $\mathcal{A}(x\to x^\prime) $ evaluate to the following expressions
+in which the plus sign holds for bosons and the minus sign for fermions.
+The arbitrary constant $\xi\in\C$ is to be further determined by a normalisation condition. $\mathfrak{T}$ is the well known time-ordering operator.